uzak/101/python_procedural_prog.md

-# Python: procedural programming 101
+# Python: Procedural Programming 101

 Introduction into procedural programming with Python.
 For more detailed intro, please see the official [tutorial](https://docs.python.org/3/tutorial/index.html).